Amidot AI User Guide

 Level Component Purpose

-Top Groups Represents a team, department, or project.
-All chat sessions are tied to a specific Group, inheriting its custom settings (like System Instructions).
+Upper Groups Represents an enclosed set of information, for example, a project.
+All (Group, project) information including chat sessions are tied to a single specific Group, inheriting its custom settings like AI System Instructions.

 Middle Sessions A persistent conversation thread within a Group.
-Sessions retain chat history (memory) and are used to organize specific topics or tasks.
+Sessions retain chat history (memory) - both across the Session itself and across the Group's Sessions (but not across different Groups) - and are used to organize specific topics or tasks.

-Bottom Files Data uploaded by users or generated by the AI.
-Files can be scoped to a specific Session or the entire Group.
+Lower Files Data uploaded by users or generated by the AI.
+Files can be scoped to a specific Session or the entire Group itself (but not across different Groups).

 II.
 Getting Started (Account Management)